 The primary risk is responding to or clicking on links within text messages and emails from the scammer.
 Removing your contact information from websites and social media is one way to avoid spoofing and online scams.
-More secure often means less convenience.
+However, being more secure often means less convenience.
 While removing your contact details from websites is more secure, it makes contacting people more difficult.

-Meanwhile, stay vigilant and question texts and emails that have a CTA or elicit an emotional response.
+Meanwhile, stay vigilant and question texts and emails with a CTA or elicit an emotional response.

 If you receive messages allegedly from people you know containing unusual requests: